hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 ---
 toc: true
 layout: post
-description: The first part of the Segmentation Tutorial Series, Training deep learning models using Tensorflow platform
+description: The first part of the Segmentation Tutorial Series, a step-by-step guide to developing deep learning segmentation models in TensorFlow
 # categories: [tensorflow, semantic segmentation, deep learning]
-title: Segmentation Model-Part I - Training deep learning models using Tensorflow platform
+title: Segmentation Model-Part I - Training deep learning segmentation models in Tensorflow
 ---

 In this part we will cover how to train a segmentation model by using the tensorflow platform